11 REASONS TO VISIT QUÉBEC CITY, QC

 Newcastle Island is only accessible by passenger ferry from Maffeo Sutton Park from May to mid-October (about 10 minutes, 7 days a week).
 Afterwards, the ferry will run on a low season schedule, and you can also get there by private boat, stand-up paddleboard, or kayak.

 Whale Watching with Vancouver Island Whale Watch.
-Nanaimo’s only whale watching company is along the downtown seawall (#5, 90 Front St, Nanaimo, BC V9R 5H7), and offers three to four-hour whale watching tours inside the Salish Sea.
+Nanaimo’s only whale watching company is along the downtown seawall (#5, 90 Front St, Nanaimo, BC V9R 5H7).
+They offer three to four-hour whale watching tours inside the Salish Sea.

 It’s either on an open vessel or a semi-covered boat, and private tours.
 There’s a 90% chance to see wildlife on their tours, like Transient (Bigg’s) orca, humpback whales, sea lions, harbour seals, porpoises, and eagles.

 Their goal is “to offer BC’s most sustainable whale watching”, as per their website, so their tours don’t focus on the endangered Southern Resident orca whales.
-C$ 2.00 from every ticket purchase is donated to whale conservation initiatives in BC, and they work with the Keta Coastal Conservation organization.
-More info can be found here.
+C$ 2.00 from every ticket purchase is donated to whale conservation initiatives in BC and they work with the Keta Coastal Conservation organization.

 Mighty Orca whales.
 Photo by Bart on Unsplash.